Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to put up more than 44.5 points in eight of 13 games this season.
+- Georgia and its opponents have gone over the current 44.5-point total in eight of 13 games (61.5%) this season.

-- Michigan's games have gone over 44.5 points in eight of 13 chances this season.

-- Friday's total is 32.6 points lower than the two team's combined 77.1 points per game average.

-- The 25.6 combined points per game that these two squads have allowed this season are 18.9 fewer than the 44.5 over/under in this contest.
+- The two teams combine to score 77.1 points per game, 32.6 more than the over/under in this contest.

+- These two squads combine to allow 25.6 points per game, 18.9 fewer than this contest's over/under.

 - The Bulldogs and their opponents have scored an average of 51.2 points per game in 2021, 6.7 more than Friday's total.

-- The 44.5-point total for this game is 7.8 points below the 52.3 points per game average total in Wolverines games this season.
+- The 44.5-point over/under for this game is 7.8 points below the 52.3 points per game average total in Wolverines games this season.

 Georgia Stats and Trends

-- In Georgia's 13 games this season, it has eight wins against the spread.
+- Georgia has played 13 games, with eight wins against the spread.

-- The Bulldogs have an ATS record of 7-4 in their 11 games when favored by 7.5 points or more so far this season.
+- So far this season, the Bulldogs have been installed as favorites by a 7.5-point margin or more 11 times and are 7-4 ATS in those matchups.

-- Georgia's games this year have hit the over on six of 13 set point totals (46.2%).
+- Georgia's games this year have gone over the total in six out of 13 opportunities (46.2%).

-- Georgia is 7-5 against the spread and 11-1 overall this season when the team scores more than 16.1 points.
+- Georgia is 7-5 against the spread and 11-1 overall this season when the team notches more than 16.1 points.

-- Georgia is 7-5 against the spread and 11-1 overall when the team piles up more than 316.2 yards.
+- Georgia is 7-5 against the spread and 11-1 overall when the team picks up more than 316.2 yards.

 - The Bulldogs have 16 giveaways this season, while the Wolverines have 16 takeaways .